CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/2 Requirements - exam questions.md

 ### Why should the requirements specification be understandable, precise and open?

-A requirements specification must:
+A requirements specification must be:

-- **Be understandable** so stakeholders can agree on what is in and out of scope.
+- **Understandable** so stakeholders can agree on what is in and out of scope.
-- **Be precise** so all parties can confirm agreement on inclusions/exclusions and test each requirement.
+- **Precise** so all parties can confirm agreement on inclusions/exclusions and test each requirement.
-- **Be open** so developers have freedom to design optimal solutions by focusing on the "what" rather than the "how".
+- **Open** so developers have freedom to design optimal solutions by focusing on the "what" rather than the "how".

 ### What’s the relationship between a use case and a scenario?